Quickly remove stubborn road tar

 Tar B Gone can be sprayed onto a rag and then rubbed onto the surface.
 However, be aware the rag will absorb most of the product, and Tar B Gone will not be as effective.
-We suggest MOST surfaces that Tar B Gone can apply by misting the product onto the surface and dwell for a few seconds.
+We suggest with MOST surfaces, apply Tar B Gone by misting the product onto the surface and let dwell for a few seconds.
 Most users are too quick to remove the product in fear and impatience.
-Tar B Gone is perfectly safe on surfaces with FUNCTIONAL, clear coats, and are not damaged by improper maintenance.
+Tar B Gone is perfectly safe on surfaces with FUNCTIONAL, clear coats and is not damaged by improper maintenance.

 - A high-pressure wash can sometimes remove "fresh" line paint and tar

 - Tar B Gone + a decal scraper